oracle/terraform-provider-oci/website/docs/d/mysql_mysql_db_systems.html.markdown

 		It is not possible to decrease data storage size.
 You cannot set the maximum data storage size to less than either current DB System dataStorageSizeInGBs or allocatedStorageSizeInGBs.
 * `data_storage_size_in_gb` - DEPRECATED: User specified size of the data volume.
 May be less than current allocatedStorageSizeInGBs.
 Replaced by dataStorage.dataStorageSizeInGBs.
+* `customer_contacts` - The list of customer email addresses that receive information from Oracle about the specified Oracle Cloud Infrastructure DB System resource.
+Oracle uses these email addresses to send notifications about planned and unplanned software maintenance updates, information about system hardware, and other information needed by administrators.
+Up to 10 email addresses can be added to the customer contacts for a DB System.
+	* `email` - The email address used by Oracle to send notifications regarding the DB System.
+* `data_storage_size_in_gb` - Initial size of the data volume in GiBs that will be created and attached.
 * `database_management` - Whether to enable monitoring via the Database Management service.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `deletion_policy` - The Deletion policy for the DB System.